Shopify/shopify_transporter/README.md

 ## Limitations

-The `convert` command currently only converts customer and order JSON objects that have been exported by SOAP API from Magento 1.x.
+The `convert` command currently only converts customer, product, and order JSON objects that have been exported by SOAP API from Magento 1.x.

 ## Contributing